Chameli Ki Shaadi: Plot

-Charandas is a fledgling wrestler who lives with Bhajandas.
-According to Bhajandas, Charandas should marry and start a family of his own.
-But Charan is hell bent on becoming a wrestler and is even ready to remain a bachelor until 40 as per the norms of Mastram.
-However, one day, Charan's thoughts are challenged when he sees Chameli at Kallumal's coal depot.
-He realizes that to marry her, he may have to leave Mastram's Akhara.
+Charandas aka Charan, a fledgling wrestler under the tutelage of Mastram, lives with his brother and sister-in-law.
+According to his brother, Bhajandas, Charan should marry and start a family of his own.
+But Charan is determined to become a wrestler and vows to remain a bachelor until the age of 40 as per the norms of Mastram.
+One day, however, when Charan's sister-in-law sends him to buy coal from Kallumal's coal depot, he meets Chameli, Kallumal's daughter, and starts having second thoughts about his vow.
+He realizes that to marry her, he may have to leave Mastram's akhada.

-Charan does so and seeks help of Adv.
-Harish, a close friend of his brother.
-Harish appreciates Charan's love and is ready to help latter.
-Charan dares to confess his love to Chameli.
-On other hand, Anita, Chameli's best friend is also convinced of Chameli's true love.
-The lover duo start meeting secretly.
-One day, however, the love affair stands exposed when a relative of Chameli spots the duo in a restaurant.
+Charan does so and seeks help of advocate Harish, a close friend of his brother.
+Harish appreciates Charan's love and is ready to help him.
+Anita, Chameli's best friend is also approving of their relationship.
+Charan confesses his love to Chameli and the couple starts to meet secretly.
+One day, however, a relative of Chameli, who spots the duo in a restaurant, reveal their meeting to her parents.

-The respective families soon take up cudgels against their wards and make it clear that they won't allow inter-caste marriage.
+Chameli's family make it clear that they won't allow inter-caste marriage.
 Chameli is kept under house arrest and her parents decide to have her marry one of their acquaintances.
-Charan learns of this development.
-Mastram is surprisingly supportive of Charan's love.
-He explains that just as bachelorhood is a challenge for would-be wrestlers, a lover should not back out from the challenge posed by the world.
+Chameli's mother, Champa also calls in the help of her rogue brother Chhadam Lal aka Chhadmi.